Australian woman shot in Minneapolis called twice to report an assault

 Damond, who was also known as Justine Ruszczyk, had taken the name of her fiance, Don Damond, ahead of their wedding.
 They were due to be married in August.

-Reporting by Chris Kenning; Editing by James Dalgleish
+Writing and reporting by Chris Kenning Additional reporting by Julia Jacobs; Editing by James Dalgleish